LASIK

 Appointment New Patient Appointment or 214-645-2027

 At UT Southwestern’s Laser Center for Vision Care, our nationally recognized ophthalmologists have one goal: to improve patients’ quality of life by helping them see without glasses or contacts.
-LASIK eye surgery is just one area of our expertise and part of a comprehensive vision care program designed to preserve healthy eyesight and prevent blindness.
+LASIK eye surgery is just one of our specialties and is part of a comprehensive vision care program designed to preserve healthy eyesight and prevent blindness.

-To find out whether LASIK is a good option, patients should sign up for one of our complimentary consultations and ask about available discounts.
+To find out whether LASIK is a good option, please sign up for one of our complimentary consultations.
+We also offer discounts to first responders, teachers, and active and retired military personnel.

 What Is LASIK Eye Surgery?